roelofjan-elsinga/portfolio/resources/content/blocks/contact.md

-## Contact

-If you have any questions, you can leave a message below and I'll get back to you as soon as possible.
+Or if you prefer a quick message you can leave it below.